tee-24/TicTacToe/README.md

 * [PyPI](https://pypi.org/) - Used to import Colorama and Emoji packages
 *  [CI Python Linter](https://pep8ci.herokuapp.com/) - Used to validate code

+# Deployment & Local Development
+## Deployment
+The app was deployed to Heroku via the following steps:
+1. Log in (or sign up) to Heroku
+2. Click New on the top right
+3. Choose create new app
+4. Choose name and region and click create app
+5. In the settings tab, click on Reveal Config Vars and add the key Port and the value 8000
+6. Add python and nodejs buildpacks specifically in that order
+7. In the deploy tab, choose GitHub as deployment method and connect repository
+8. In Manual deploy section, click Deploy Branch

 # Testing
 Testing was ongoing throughout the entire build.
 As this game runs on a mock terminal, it will not work on mobile devices so no accessibility or responsitivity testing was required.